Saturday, 22 December 2007

 Atonement

-movie was somewhat marred by accents and dialogue reminiscent of 'Brief Encounter' and scenes taken from 'Gone With the Wind'.
+Now maybe I've been watching too many films, but my enjoyment of this exceptionally goodmovie was somewhat marred by accents and dialogue reminiscent of 'Brief Encounter' and scenes taken from 'Gone With the Wind'.
 In the first half an hour I kept on having flashbacks to that tearoom in Milford Junction, because Keira Knightley sounded exactly like Dame Celia Johnson - but James McAvoy is no Trevor Howard!
 Meanwhile the vision of Dunkirk and the hospital scenes reminded me too much of the photographic settings of Atlanta before the arrival of the Union army.

 OK, that said this is an extremely powerful and well written story, with a wonderful cameo performance by Vanessa Redgrave (who is remarkable in every film she appears in - even if momentarily).
 Brenda Blethyn also puts in a blinder of a performance - albeit brief.